jkdysvik/jkdysvik.github.io/_posts/2025-04-15-first-post.md

 # Hello world 🌎

-This is my first post to show my progress in computer engineering 💻🧑‍💻
+This is my first post to show my progress in fastai and computer engineering 💻🧑‍💻